palewire/first-python-notebook/docs/_build_html/_sources/sort_values/index.rst.txt

 Chapter 10: Hello sorting
 =========================

-Let's start with something easy.
+Another simple but common technique for analyzing data is sorting.

 What were the ten biggest contributions?
-We can find the answer by using the `sort_values <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.sort_values.html>`_ method to rearrange our list using the ``amount`` field.
+We can find the answer by using the `sort_values <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.sort_values.html>`_ method to rearrange our list using the amount field.

 .. code-block:: python